Mexican ceramics: Oaxaca

-A number of potters in Atzompa have turned to the making of clay figures.
-Luis Garcia Blando makes terra cotta figurines in a style his late mother developed.
-These figures are called "embroidered dolls" (muñecas bordadas) who are made with long skirts that reach the floor, eliminating the need to create breakable feet.
-They are elegantly adorned with earrings, necklaces and their dresses are decorated with elaborate floral designs.
-Usually the women have two thick braids, like their creator did, and often carry a basket on the head.
-They are generally unpainted with almost all decorative details sculpted in clay.
-The style has been imitated and reinterpreted by other artisans.

 Angelica Vasquez Cruz is known for her figures of women, mermaids and angels.
 Vasquez is a single mother who raised four children, making money and a name by the making of these figures.
 She has won numerous awards for her intense and intricate work.
 Her clay images are almost always focused on a strong female figure.
 The large pieces are "Byzantine" like, shaped like a Christmas tree and decorated with tiers of thumbnail miniatures.
 Each piece is unique and can take months to make.
 The colors are produced by mineral pigments from local rocks.
 The pieces are bought by collectors, who pay $US175 to 800 per piece in galleries.
 The pieces cost about half that in her workshop.

 In Ocotlán de Morelos, the best known pottery family is headed by the Aguilar sisters.
 The dynasty began with their mother, potter Isaura Alcantara Diaz.
 Isaura learned the traditional pottery making techniques of the Oaxaca Valley, which was mostly limited to making utilitarian items.
 She began to experiment with figures and more decorative pieces, with some of her pieces making their way into the Rockefeller collection, but unfortunately she died prematurely at the age of 44.
 Before she died, she taught potting to her children Josefina, Guillermina, Irene, Concepción and Jesús.
 Due to their mother's death, the children began working early, with Josefina being only seven.
 Poverty prevented the children from attending school.
 Like their mother, they began and mostly made pots and other kitchen utensils but they also worked to develop clay figures.
 Over time, these siblings became renowned for their fanciful painted clay figures that celebrate everyday life.
 Today, these siblings still work and much of the third generation are craftsmen as well.
 Some, such as Demetrio Garcia Aguilar, are making a name for themselves as well.